-The Showroom Collection is a group of exceptional stained glass windows and sandblasted art glass panels originally on display in our studio's showroom.
+The Showroom Collection is a group of exceptional stained glass windows and sandblasted art glass panels that were on display in our studio's showroom.
 They were made as examples of Stephen and Thomas Smylie’s artistic interests and technical skills.
-The pieces were displayed to inspire new commissions by featuring innovative design and the best art glass while also serving as convenient references for glass colour and textural possibilities.
-The collection reflects nearly the entire 38 year creative history of the studio.
+The pieces were displayed to inspire new commissions by featuring innovative designs and the best art glass.
+They also served as convenient references for glass colour and textural possibilities.
+The Showroom Collection reflects nearly the entire 38-year creative history of the studio.

 Q. Are the Showroom Collection pieces new?

 Q. How is your work priced?

-Our prices are based on what they would have cost you to buy from us as of 2018.
-Items are priced to reflect the amount of time and skill required to make them.
-While it might seem logical to charge 'by the square foot', size has very little to do with cost.
+Our Showroom Collection prices are based on what they would have cost you to buy from us as of 2018.
+Items are priced to reflect the time and skill required to make them.
+While it might seem logical to charge 'by the square foot', size has little to do with cost.
 That's why some small windows cost more than bigger ones.
-The range of technical complexity in the showroom display windows varied enormously - ranging from simple pieces requiring just over a day to make to complex pieces that took more than a month of skilled craftsmanship to fabricate.
+The range of technical complexity in the showroom display windows varied enormously - ranging from simple panels requiring just over a day to make to complex artworks that took more than a month of skilled craftsmanship to fabricate.

 Q. Why wasn't all of your work signed?